JamesMartin1998/lets-pick/README.md

 - Displays the most recent posts to the user in a continuous feed.
 - Controls section at the top of the page includes a search bar, category filter and post button.
 These are above the posts so that the user is instantly aware that they can manipulate the page content.
-- Category dropdown and Post button are a dark grey colour and yellow when hovered on and clicked; to provide contrast with the backgorund and stay consistent with the colour theme of the website.
+- Category dropdown and Post button are a dark grey colour and yellow when hovered on and clicked; to provide contrast with the background and stay consistent with the colour theme of the website.
 - Search bar allows users to search for posts on the website by title and author name.
 A 1 second interval is set after typing to fetch the post results so that the user is overwhelmed by constantly changing results after each keystroke.
 The search bar improves the user experience on the website by allowing users to find specific posts that interest them.
 - Category dropdown allows users to filter the posts in the feed by their category.
 This is improves the user experience by allowing users to customise the returned posts to a single category of their interest.
 - Post button allows users to be redirected to the 'Create Post' page, where they can add their own post to the website.
+The button only appears if the current user is logged in.
 - Each post is defined on a light blue background with margin between the post above or below.
 This allows each post to be distinguished easily.
 - Each post clearly shows information such as the author, date created, title and description and image.
 Clicking on the post image will redirect users to the 'Post' page, where they can find more details.
 Clicking on the profile image will redirect users to the author's 'Profile' page.
 - Buttons are present at the bottom of the post to allow the user to comment, vote for either option and favourite the post.